SpocWiki/_public/schema.org/predicate/Quantities/has_value_for_shipping_rate.md

 - [ #has_/value/_for_shipping_rate :: MonetaryAmount ] or
 - [ has_value_for_shipping_rate :: MonetaryAmount ]

 The shipping rate is the cost of shipping to the specified destination.
-Typically, the maxValue and currency values (of the &lt;a class&#x3D;&quot;localLink&quot; href&#x3D;&quot;/MonetaryAmount&quot;&gt;MonetaryAmount&lt;/a&gt;) are most appropriate.
+Typically, the maxValue and currency values (of the [[MonetaryAmount]]) are most appropriate.

 Predicate describes that:
 [ #has_/domain  :: OfferShippingDetails, ShippingRateSettings ]